ProvSQL Studio

 Read / write the persisted Config-panel state (panel options + GUC overrides).
 POST validates each field via provsql_studio.db.validate_panel_option() before persisting; rejection comes back inline.

-The two write endpoints that mutate the database (/api/set_prob, /api/exec) trust the connecting role for authorization: Studio does not enforce a read-only PostgreSQL role itself.
+The write endpoints that mutate the database (/api/set_prob, /api/exec, /api/nb/exec, /api/databases, /api/database/empty) trust the connecting role for authorization: Studio does not enforce a read-only PostgreSQL role itself.
 Connect with the privileges your workflow expects.

 Frontend

-The single index.html is rendered identically for both modes; app.js reads document.body.classList to discover the active mode and lazy-loads circuit.js only when the body carries mode-circuit.
+The single index.html is rendered identically for every mode; app.js reads document.body.classList to discover the active mode and lazy-loads circuit.js only when the body carries mode-circuit and notebook.js (plus the vendored marked + DOMPurify Markdown renderer under static/vendor/) only under mode-notebook.

 A small window.__provsqlStudio shared-state object exposes the current mode and a few utilities (escapeHtml / escapeAttr / formatCell) so circuit.js and the inline runQuery form handler can talk to app.js without globals.